mar-file-system/marfs/src/mustang/README.md

 requiring linear traversal and chaining operations for a progressively greater frequency of hash collisions as the application runs.

-`-q` and its aliases (task queue capacity) correspond to the maximum length of the thread pool's task queue that will be allowed before `pthread_cond_wait()` calls when enqueueing tasks will "take effect" (i.e., force callers to sleep and wait on the corresponding condition variable tied to available space).
+`-tc` and its aliases (task queue capacity) correspond to the maximum length of the thread pool's task queue that will be allowed before `pthread_cond_wait()` calls when enqueueing tasks will "take effect" (i.e., force callers to sleep and wait on the corresponding condition variable tied to available space).
 By